martinrvisser/valkey-audit/README.md

 Available parameters:
 - `audit.enable [yes|no]`: Enable or disable auditing.
+- `audit.always_audit_config [yes|no]`: Enable or disable the auditing of config commands regardless of per user events setting.
+This allows the logging of config commands for a user even if the user is in the exclusion list.
 - `audit.protocol [file|syslog]`: Logging protocol to use.
     When using the file protocol it should be followed by the filepath.
     When using the syslog protocol it should be followed by the syslog facility.